PyExecGo-Project/.github/profile/README.md

 ## 📝 Build Your Own Project

 ### Automatic Builder

-We also offer an [automatic builder](https://github.com/PyExecGo-Project/PyExecGo-Builder) that streamlines the setup process.
-If you're unfamiliar with Python or Go.
-You don't even need to have Go installed!
-[Latest Release](https://github.com/PyExecGo-Project/PyExecGo-Builder/releases) -- We highly recommend using the builder or downloading one of our pre-built Python scripts/programs for a hassle-free experience.
+We provide an [automatic builder](https://github.com/PyExecGo-Project/PyExecGo-Builder) designed to simplify the setup process.
+No experience with Go?
+No problem—you don’t even need to have Go installed!
+Check out our [Latest Release](https://github.com/PyExecGo-Project/PyExecGo-Builder/releases).
+We highly recommend using the builder or downloading one of our pre-built Python scripts/programs for a seamless experience.

 ### Template Repository
 We provide a [template repository](https://github.com/PyExecGo-Project/Template-Windows) that includes a detailed README to guide you through the setup process.
 The steps are clearly outlined, making it easy for you to get started.